 Banks implement various cybersecurity measures to combat these cyber security threats, including firewalls, intrusion detection systems, and encryption.
 They also employ teams of security experts who monitor the network for suspicious activity and respond quickly to any potential threats.

-Cyber Security Threats and Challenges in Banking
+Key Cyber Security Threats and Challenges Facing Banks Today

 Here’s a rundown of some of the biggest cyber security threats facing the banking industry today

-Phishing and Social Engineering
+• Phishing and Social Engineering in Financial Services

 These are among the most common cyberattack methods in financial sectors.
 Phishing aims to extract confidential information such as passwords and credit card numbers by posing as a reliable entity.

-Malware and Ransomware
+• Malware and Ransomware Attacks on Banking Systems

 The cloud hosts a wealth of software and sensitive data.
 Although cloud migration is essential for modern banking services, attacks on cloud service providers and global outages can severely compromise security.